 Enter a name for your data connector.

 Click Create.
-Agentspace Enterprise creates your data store and displays your data stores on the Data stores page.
+Agentspace creates your data store and displays your data stores on the Data stores page.

 To check the status of your ingestion, go to the Data stores page and click your connector name to see details about it on its Data page.
 The Connector state changes from Creating to Running when it starts synchronizing data.
 When ingestion is complete, the state changes to Active to indicate that the connection to your data source is set up and awaiting the next scheduled synchronization.